Joshfairhead/Obsidian/Omnicient/Regen Foundation/Revathi Call 20-12-21.md

 - [ ] Send Revathi a resource on accountability and responsibility
 - [ ] Send Revathi the links Will sent me with commentary
 - [ ] Look through Endaoment section in preparation for roles and horizon mapping
+- [ ] Create a workshop invitation document containing the following
+	- What people should read beforehand
+	- Description of the framework
+	- What we want to do
+	- Length of time, follow up workshops etc.
 - [ ] Work with Revathi and Will to schedule introductory calls with stakeholders from RND to learn their perspectives of the network:
 	-   Dan (Daniel Pittman) - Community Manager, RND
 	-   Gregory - CEO, RND